 Get away from the tourist crowds and head to the rural northeast, and stay in a rural village.
 Here eco is not a byword but a necessity: harvesting rainwater in areas where there is no mains supply, looking after the land so produce is sustainable, etc. Some places such as Gecko Villa (www.geckovilla.com)aim to help the local commuity by creating employment and encouraging reforestation, recycling etc.

-Andaman Discoveries is another option in the south of the country: one of the longest established eco outfits. about 7 years ago
+Andaman Discoveries is another option in the south of the country: one of the longest established eco outfits. almost 11 years ago